Unikitty!: 2018 sets

-The first and only sets released in the United States in August 2018 and including promotional sets.
+The first and only sets released in the United States in August 2018, including promotional sets.

 Unikitty!
 Blind Bags Series 1

-There are 12 completed blind bags sets.
+There are 12 completed blind bag sets.

 Reception

+Critical reception

+Luke Y. Thompson from the review aggregator website Rotten Tomatoes wrote that "If you didn't like the character, this may not be for you, but also, you may have no soul."

 A favorable review of the series came from Emily Ashby from Common Sense Media where she notes Unikitty's motivations can inspire good, her friends yield in teamwork and are willing to accept reality whenever everything doesn't go as planned.

 Upon the release of the "Sparkle Party" DVD, Luke Y. Thompson from Forbes gave a positive review of Unikitty!, stating that the series "has humor for everyone", although its "occasional dark bit of subtext" could go against the taste of some parents for their children.